What is Credit? Why is it Important?

 Credit can give you the ability to buy an item or service with money that you borrow from a creditor such as a bank or credit union.
 You would then pay back the money you borrowed (usually with interest–the cost for the ability to borrow money) by a deadline date or over a period.
 Credit is important because it can help you buy items you need or want, such as homes and cars, without having all the money up front.

-Creditors decide whether to loan money to a borrower based on the creditor’s belief the borrower will pay back the money.
+Creditors (people or businesses you can borrow money from or have borrowed money from) decide whether to loan money to a borrower based on the creditor’s belief the borrower will pay back the money.
 In the United States, creditors use a person’s credit report and score to decide if they will provide them credit.
-This module will detailed provide information on credit, so you understand how to use credit to support your financial wellness.
+This module will provide information on credit, so you understand how to use credit to support your financial wellness.

 …understand what impacts your credit report and determines your credit score.

 …have learned ways to build and improve your credit.

 Complete the following pre-learning check to test your knowledge.
 Answer “true or false” to the three statements below.
 Click on the blue box to find the correct answer.

 False, the most important factor of your credit score is your payment history, so making your payments on time and paying at least the minimum payment every time is important.
 Other things that affect your credit score are your credit card balances (the amounts you owe on your credit card bills), length of your credit history, recent credit inquiries, and your credit mix.

 False, even if you don’t qualify for a traditional credit card, you can apply for a secured credit card.
 You need to pay a deposit to get a secured credit card, but you can get a secured credit card even if your credit score is low or if you don’t have a credit score yet.
 Using a secured credit card will help you build up your credit score.